 10 things you’ll love about Cathay’s Aria Suites business class

-Cathay’s next-generation Aria Suites business class takes wing this week, on the first of 30 Boeing 777 jets to be given a tip-to-tail makeover.
+Cathay’s next-generation Aria Suites business class has taken wing, on the first of 30 Boeing 777 jets to be given a tip-to-tail makeover.

 Six years in the making – with a pandemic pause right in the middle – the Aria Suites will extend across all Cathay 777s by 2027.